shinefield/mangoszero/contrib/extractor_binary/README.md

 * Update mmaps with data from offmesh.txt (suggested after updates of this file)

-In case you want to extract movement maps, you will be asked how many processes should be used for extraction; Recommended is to use the number of CPUs
+In case you want to extract movement maps, you will be asked how many processes should be used for extraction; Recommended is to use the number of CPU's

 By default the scripts will create log files